 |Fujifilm X-A5« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||Y||Fujifilm X-A5|

 |Fujifilm X100T« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X100T|

 It is notable that the X100F offers wifi support, while the 1DX Mark II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the X100F and the 1DX Mark II are recent models that feature in their makers' current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the X100F followed on from the Fujifilm X100T.

 Review summary: Fujifilm X100F vs Canon 1D X Mark II

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Canon 1D X Mark II – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.